pthomain/dejavu/README.md

 Haven't I seen this somewhere?
 ------------------------------

-DéjàVu provides a locally controlled cache for API responses.
+DejaVu provides a locally controlled cache for API responses.
 It is used to:

 - reduce the need for unnecessary network calls
 - speed up UI loading by displaying previous data while new data is being fetched